 Pest control is a headache to deal with.
 The process takes a long time, and is extremely daunting to keep up.
 You may not have the proper tools and equipment to effectively get rid of pests in your home.
 As such, seeking out professional pest control services would greatly benefit your home.

-We at Luce Maintenance Group offer top notch pest control services that are sure to exterminate those pesky fleas from your home.
+We at Luce SG offer professional carpet & rug cleaning services that are sure to exterminate those pesky fleas from your home.
 Our trained professionals are equipped with the tools and knowledge to effectively get rid of fleas, ticks, mites, ants, bed bugs, and more!
 Give us a call and we can schedule you a free consultation as soon as possible.

 How to Prevent Fleas From Living in Your Carpet